praiskup/argparse-manpage/README.md

 - pyfile - what python file the argparse object resides in
 - object - the name of arparse object in "pyfile" to import
 - function - the name of function in pyfile to call to get the argparse object
+- prog - value that substitutes %prog in ArgumentParser's usage

 Then run `setup.py build_manpages` to build a manpages for your project.
 Also, if you used `get_build_py` helper, `setup.py build` then transitively builds the